Ada-Developers-Academy/core-capstone/proposal/sample-proposal.md

 2.  the user can select a park point location, which navigates to a park details page.
 	- if the user is signed in, the park details page shows whether or not the user has been there and a date of visit, if so
 3. a user can sign into the app to see their saved data
+	- MVP treats any login attempt as successful (for the supplied user name)
+	- Stretch goal to integrate authorization using an OAuth library
 4. the user has an account details/achievements page
 	- the page shows how many parks they have visited
 	- the page shows the points or badges earned